 + PRO: Safe with few guns

 Ireland is very safe.
-Guns are illegal unless one owns a farm.
-Naturally, some are smuggled in, and shootings do occur every now and then and are hyped up by the media.
-Compared to the USA, though, gun crime is near non-existent and the annual crime statistics released by the Central Statistic’s Office (CSO) backs this up.
-However, like anywhere, there are bad areas and caution should still be taken.
+Guns are illegal unless you own a farm.
+Naturally, some are smuggled in, and shootings do occur now and then and are hyped up by the media.
+Compared to the USA, though, gun crime is nearly non-existent, and the annual crime statistics released by the Central Statistics Office (CSO) back this up.
+There are bad areas like anywhere else, and caution should still be taken.

-There is not a large visible police presence, and the response times when they are needed can be slow.
+There is not a sizeable visible police presence, and the response times when they are needed can be slow.

 Healthcare in Ireland